What is Stress?

 What can I do to manage stress myself?

 Learning how to manage stress is most important for both your physical and mental health.
-Fortunately, there are a number of helpful techniques that are simple and you can start applying right away; for instance identifying and changing behaviours that contribute to stress, and also reducing stress when it is happening.
+Fortunately, there are a number of simple helpful techniques, and you can start applying them right away; for instance, identifying and changing behaviours that contribute to stress and reducing stress when it happens.
 Below there are some examples:

-- Identify your own stress warning signs – we are all different, and everyone has one or two key signs that they are stressed, this could be a racing mind, tensing shoulders or some other warning sign.
-Get good at checking in with yourself when you are stressed and learn your own body’s warning signs.
+- Identify your stress warning signs – we are all different, and everyone has one or two key signs that they are stressed.
+This could be a racing mind, tensing shoulders, or warning sign.
+Get good at checking in with yourself when stressed and learn your body’s warning signs.

-- Identify the sources of stress and where possible remove them or reduce their frequency or impact, eg. getting more sleep, eating better, taking on less work.
+- Identify the sources of stress and, where possible, remove them or reduce their frequency or impact, e.g. getting more sleep, eating better, and taking on less work.

-- Learn to anticipate normal triggers to stress, start noticing them in your life, make a list, and then next time one is about to occur you can anticipate it and ready yourself with some relaxation or calming ‘self talk’.
+- Learn to anticipate normal triggers to stress, start noticing them in your life, make a list, and the next time one is about to occur, you can anticipate it and ready yourself with some relaxation or calming ‘self-talk’.

-- Establish routines in your day – plan your day out ahead of time, have a set bed and waking time, eat well and regularly.
+- Establish daily routines – plan your day, have a set bed and waking time, and eat well.

-- Talk about it with friends and family, share your feelings and thoughts.
+- Talk about it with friends and family, and share your feelings and thoughts.

 - Spend time with positive people.